Looking for Attention: Randomized Attention Test Design for Validator Monitoring in Optimistic Rollups: Related Works

 Prior research on fraud proofs in Optimistic Rollups has primarily focused on ensuring rapid dispute resolution and robust liveness of the dispute game itself.
 For example, BoLD~\cite{alvarez2024bold} and Dave~\cite{nehab2024dave} propose protocols that optimize the dispute game to achieve low delays and cost-efficient on-chain verification.
 Concurrently, Berger et al.~\cite{berger2025economic} analyze economic censorship dynamics to guarantee that disputes are resolved even under adversarial conditions.
 While these protocols are vital for the \textit{reactive} security of ORUs by providing mechanisms to challenge and penalize identified fraudulent state transitions, some analyses, such as Lee~\cite{lee2025wtsc}, point to potential exploitabilities in current validator incentive structures by malicious proposers.
-This underscores that the effectiveness of the entire reactive framework ultimately hinges on the presupposition that at least one honest and diligent validator is actively monitoring the system, sufficiently motivated, and ready to initiate such a dispute.
-Our work focuses on this antecedent aspect: fostering an environment where validators are proactively and verifiably attentive.